FuriLabs/chatty/README.md

 # Chatty

+This is the projects of the "Chats" application:
 A simple to use messaging app for 1:1 communication and small groups supporting SMS, MMS, matrix and XMPP through libpurple.